NAS Buyers Guide

 Software

 As we’ve touched on previously the basic functions of a NAS box are to store and share data, act as a backup and protect data.
 However, leading NAS brands such as Synology and QNAP have taken the feature set several steps further and enabled a whole host of additional functions.
-We’ll take a look at some of these but it’s always worth remembering the OS on most NAS devices will be the same, but some functions may be limited by the CPU and RAM available.
-If you know you want advanced functionality then purchasing a high-end NAS is the way to go.
-It’s also worth mentioning that the OSes are regularly updated, enabling you to take advantage of new features without the need to change hardware.
+These include management platforms; file syncing and encryption functions; data back-up, snapshotting and de-duplication capabilities; virtualisation and cloud integration features; surveillance, productivity and multimedia applications.

 NAS Storage Drives

 We’ve already mentioned that the 2.5in and 3.5in drive bays in a NAS box can support both HDDs and SSDs.
-While it is true that you can install any compatible HDD in a NAS, it isn’t recommended as most regular drives are designed for occasional use rather than 24/7 use that is usually the case in a NAS.
+While it is true that you can install any compatible HDD or SSD in NAS, this isn’t recommended as consumer-grade drives are designed for occasional use rather than the 24/7 use that is usually the case in NAS.
 Performance will suffer and the life span of the drives will shorten - you may save money but you may lose data and the very least will spend significant time rebuilding the drive array as the failure rate will be high.
-It’s also worth mentioning here that you can purchase NAS boxes with drives already pre-populated inside.
+To address this, leading drive manufacturers, WD and Seagate, have developed NAS-optimised drives, specifically designed to be operated continuously.

 These Seagate NAS specific drive ranges come in two versions - IronWolf is aimed at Home, SOHO and small business NAS drives with up to 8 drive bays.
 IronWolf Pro, on the other hand is for businesses and digital artists who need extremely high performance from their NAS servers.